seathasky/FF14-MAC_ModSupport/README.md

 ------------------------------------------------------------------------------------------------------------

 Before you continue any of these next steps, you will need to run this script to patch your Crossover 21.
 If you do not do this, most mods will not work!
 This script also is currently only supported for those with a FF14 Windows game license.

 Download and install the install script from here: https://github.com/marzent/ffxiv-on-mac

-Xivlauncher plugin support may require a FF14 Windows game license due to how it authentication.
-You can read more that progress here:
+Xivlauncher plugin support may require a FF14 Windows game license due to how it authenticates.

+You can read more about Mac license progress here:

 https://github.com/goatcorp/FFXIVQuickLauncher/pull/572

 ------------------------------------------------------------------------------------------------------------